-Other than as described below, neither CCEP nor any of the Non-Olive Directors, or their families or persons connected with them within the meaning of Part 22 of the Companies Act 2006, have any interests in, rights to subscribe for, or short positions in, the issued ordinary share capital of Olive.

-José Ignacio de Comenge Sánchez-Real directly holds 25,765 shares in the capital of Olive, representing approximately 0.001698% of its issued share capital. Álvaro Gómez-Trénor Aguilar directly holds 90,967 shares in the capital of Olive, representing 0.005998% of its issued share capital.
+Other than as described below, neither CCEP nor any of the Directors, or their families or persons connected with them within the meaning of Part 22 of the Companies Act 2006, have any interests in, rights to subscribe for, or short positions in the issued ordinary share capital of Olive.
+José Ignacio Comenge directly holds 25,765 shares in the capital of Olive, representing approximately 0.001711% of its issued share capital. Álvaro Gómez--Trénor Aguilar directly holds 90,967 shares in the capital of Olive, representing 0.00600% of its issued share capital.
 In addition, the following Olive Nominated Directors hold an indirect interest in Olive through their shareholdings in Cobega and other connected parties:

 Name % of Olive's issued share capital

-Sol Daurella 19.4549
+Sol Daurella 19.594347

-José Ignacio de Comenge y Sánchez-Real 4.6526
+José Ignacio Comenge 4.687721

-Álvaro Gómez-Trénor Aguilar 1.8598
+Álvaro Gómez-Trénor Aguilar 1.879206

-Alfonso Líbano Daurella 3.9056
+Alfonso Líbano Daurella 3.933597